 1. Introduction

-Kidneys are responsible for the urinary excretion of uremic toxins and the regulation of several body systems such as intra and extracellular volume status, acid-base status, calcium and phosphate metabolism or erythropoiesis.it also makes hormones that help control blood pressure and keep the bones strong(1).
+Kidneys are the vital organs that are involved in the urinary excretion of uremic toxins and the regulation of several body systems such as intra and extracellular volume status, acid-base status, calcium and phosphate metabolism or erythropoiesis.
+It also synthesizes the hormones that help to control blood pressure and keep the bones strong(1).
 Globally, chronic renal disorders constitute a serious medical problem.
 An important issue arising early during the treatment of renal failure is anemia.
 It has an important influence on the patient’s circulatory system, leading to heart hypertrophy, and as a consequence, to the Cardio-Renal Anemia Syndrome (CRAS)(2, 3).

 End-stage renal disease (ESRD), defined as loss of kidney function such that life is unsustainable in the absence of renal replacement therapy (RRT), is an enormous public health challenge.
-RRT, provided in the form of a transplanted kidney or, much more commonly, long-term dialysis, exacts an immense toll on the affected individual, the healthcare system, and society in general.
+RRT, provided in the form of a transplanted kidney or much more commonly, long-term dialysis, exacts an immense toll on the affected individual, the healthcare system, and society in general.
 Dialysis, as an “organ replacement therapy,” has been rightly hailed as one of the greatest advancements in the history of medicine1; however, it is expensive, burdensome, and far from an ideal solution to kidney failure(4, 5).

 2. Methodologies

-This is cross sectional laboratory -based study. took place in the Khartoum State in two hemodialysis Renal Centers in Al-Amal National and Omdurman Military Hospitals.
+This is cross sectional laboratory -based study took place in the Khartoum State in two hemodialysis Renal Centers in Al-Amal National and Omdurman Military Hospitals.

 3. Results